To view or leave comments on this story, click HERE.

 Click Here to Keep the Gazette Going.

-Marge happened to post her mom’s Sloppy Joes recipe – in Jo’s own handwriting – on Facebook yesterday, so – ding! ding! ding! – a big lightbulb went off and I asked if I could post it on the Gazette and of course, Marge said yes, that her mom would be pleased that her recipe is still being shared and used.
+Marge happened to post her mom’s Sloppy Joes recipe – in Jo’s own handwriting – on Facebook recently, so – ding! ding! ding! – a big lightbulb went off and I asked if I could post it on the Gazette and of course, Marge said yes, that her mom would be pleased that her recipe is still being shared and used.

 In fact, I have a ton of vintage Old Mission Peninsula recipes, from church cookbooks, school cookbooks, handwritten slips of paper found in my mom’s cookbooks, a box I collected at the Ladd sisters’ estate sale eons ago, and so on and so forth.
 At some point, I’ll gather them all into a collection one way or another.